GliomaGenomics/GBM_TF_analysis/README.md

 #Get JARID2 NES or ES for all patients
 for SET in $SETS ; do for SIZE in 1000 ; do grep 'JARID2' gsea_outputs/${SET}/*_${SIZE}_*/gsea_report_for_na_*tsv | sed "s/_GTRD_${SIZE}_/\//" | tr '/' '\t' | cut -f 3,9,10 | awk '{ if ( $3=="---" ) {print $1"\t"$2} else {print $1"\t"$3} }' > reports/jarid2_results/${SET}_${SIZE}_JARID2_results.tsv ; done ; done
-#manually create reports/jarid2_results/outputs_actual_glass_1000_JARID2_results+stead.tsv to include stead patient results as GLASS ids.
+#manually create reports/jarid2_results/outputs_actual_glass_1000_JARID2_results+dis.tsv to include discovery patient results as GLASS ids.

 #Get tables for all patients and genes